More About Kate

 Where It Started... and Continues

-Kate lives with partner, Troy, and miniature dachshund, David Blaine in downtown Denver.
+Kate lives with their partner and their sweet pup, Dio.
 Kate would love to have more dogs (and maybe a miniature donkey too), but that's not in the cards just yet.
-When they aren't working alongside arts and cultural organizations, Kate can be found in her green wingback chair, drinking black coffee and working on a novel, or in the kitchen puzzling out complex vegetarian recipes.
+When they aren't working alongside arts and cultural organizations, Kate might be found in her green wingback chair, drinking black coffee and working on a novel, or in the kitchen puzzling out complex vegan recipes.